bvsakhil/bedrock/README.md

-# Bedrock CMS Frontend
+# Bedrock

-This is the frontend application for the Bedrock CMS project.
+This is the frontend application for the Bedrock.

 ## Environment Variables